opsmill/infrahub/docs/topics/transformation.md

         return data
 ```

-The Git Agent will automatically locate and import all `PythonTransform` in a Git Repository.
+The Git agent will automatically locate and import all `PythonTransform` in a Git repository.

 #### Render a TransformPython

 An TransformPython can be rendered with 2 different methods:

 - On demand via the REST API
 - As part of an [Artifact](./artifact.md)

 ##### From the REST API

-A TransformPython can be rendered on demand via the REST API with the endpoint : `https://<host>/api/transform/<url defined by the TransformPython>`
+A TransformPython can be rendered on demand via the REST API with the endpoint: `https://<host>/api/transform/<url defined by the TransformPython>`

-This endpoint is branch aware and it accept the name of the branch and/or the time in as a URL parameters
+This endpoint is branch-aware and it accepts the name of the branch and/or the time as URL parameters.

 - `https://<host>/api/transform/my/custom/url?branch=branch33`
 - `https://<host>/api/transform/my/custom/url?branch=branch33&at=<time of your choice>`